zalandoresearch/fashion-mnist/README.md

 The original [MNIST dataset](http://yann.lecun.com/exdb/mnist/) contains a lot of handwritten digits.
 People from AI/ML/Data Science community love this dataset and use it as a benchmark to validate their algorithms.
 In fact, MNIST is often the first dataset they would try on. *"If it doesn't work on MNIST, it **won't work** at all"*, they said. *"Well, if it does work on MNIST, it may still fail on others."*

-`Fashion-MNIST` is intended to serve as a direct drop-in replacement for the original MNIST dataset for benchmarking machine learning algorithms as it shares the same image size and the structure of training and testing splits.
+`Fashion-MNIST` is intended to serve as a direct drop-in replacement for the original MNIST dataset to benchmark machine learning algorithms, as it shares the same image size and the structure of training and testing splits.

 ### To Serious Machine Learning Researchers